-Instead of store-bought canned food in tin cans (which contains a high level of BPA and often salt and other preservatives), opt for old-fashioned canned food in glass Mason jars (like this one).
+Instead of store-bought canned food in tin cans (which contains a high level of BPA and often salt and other preservatives), opt for old-fashioned canned food in glass Mason jars.
 This works for everything from tomato sauce to asparagus to sliced peaches.
 If canned and preserved properly, tomato sauce, for instance, can last in a pantry for 12-18 months.
 You can even can chicken and store it in the pantry for a couple of years – YES, really.

 While boxed cereals at the grocery store seem like an easy choice to add to an emergency non-perishable kit, they typically contain a LOT of sugar and preservatives like BHT.
 Make your own nutrient-dense granola instead.
 You can easily make a grain-free version (check out my Paleo Trail Mix recipe) – it’s vegan too.
 Preserve granola in mason jars to store in the pantry.